 Plenty of people, website builders or not, often forget that images are massive sizeable content pieces that are fundamental for any e-commerce network.

 There are multiple pieces to the website puzzle— meta title tag, meta descriptions, below the line texts, related blog posts, reviews, product descriptions, and photos, among others.

 Always remember to optimize the alternate image text.
 It may be complicated, but it’s a fast way to provide search engines valuable context on what those chunks of content are about.

 Optimizing alternate image texts also cover precise search terms.
 Use that to your advantage and avoid e-commerce SEO mistakes.

 5. Not enough uncommon and exclusive titles and headlines

-6. Not enough solid page content
+6. Not enough reliable page content

-As established earlier in the write-up, utilize your website puzzle pieces and take advantage of being able to foster a user’s buying process.
+As established earlier in the write-up, utilize your website puzzle pieces, and take advantage of being able to foster a user’s buying process.

 Don’t glorify the “add to cart” button without bettering the signages along the way, which in this case covers all the calls for text and shareable functionality.